kalyaniuniversity/COVID-19-Datasets/README.md

 A visualization of the dataset(s) can be found [here](https://debacharya.com/covid).

 ### Tools
 We shall update more information about our tools and scripts shortly.
+Meanwhile, you can check our `tools` folder for more information.

 ### Contributing
 Please note that we are **not accepting** any pull requests for these datasets.
 If you'd like to contribute to these datasets, kindly open an issue with with us to discuss what you'd like to change.